liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/09-managing-site-members/03-creating-teams-to-empower-site-members.markdown

 That's it!
 It's easy to give groups of Site Users permissions to perform their tasks.

-These tutorials have introduced you to @product@ Site management.
-You've learned how to use @product@ to create multiple Sites with different membership types.
+These tutorials have introduced you to @sharepoint@ Site management.
+You've learned how to use @sharepoint@ to create multiple Sites with different membership types.
 You've also seen how easy it is to create and manage Sites and to create and manage pages within Sites.
 Next, you'll begin working with web content.